typhonjs-node-utils/package-json/README.md

 ### `formatPackage` / `getPackageAndFormat` / PackageObjFormatted:

-`formatPackage` is useful to normalize essential data found in a loaded `package.json` object. `getPackageAndFormat` will first load a `package.json` object then return the formatted result.
-The resulting object is guaranteed to have these attributes defined and empty strings for any attributes not defined in the given `package.json` object.
-In TyphonJS modules `formatPackage` is primarily used to print / log a consistent message in error reporting about any offending module.
+`formatPackage` is useful to normalize essential data found in a loaded `package.json` object. `getPackageAndFormat` will first attempt to load a `package.json` object then return the formatted result.
+The resulting object is guaranteed to have these properties defined and empty strings for any properties not defined in the given `package.json` object.
+If `formatPackage` does not receive an object then undefined is returned.

 | Property         | Type   | Description                                                                                                                 |
 | ---------------- | ------ | ------------------------------------------------------------------------- |